 Australia introduced the Prudential Standard CPS 234 in 2019 to regulate how organizations in the finance and insurance sectors protect their information security from cyber threats.
 It also requires strict auditing reporting systems to be in place to ensure systems stay compliant.

-Knowing the differences between these terms can help prevent misunderstandings, especially when working with departments outside of security.
+Knowing the differences between these terms can help prevent misunderstandings, especially when collaborating with departments outside of the security team.